 A production of Possible World, 2018

-"Ich hab ein äußerst seltsames Gesicht gehabt! / Ich hatt´nen Traum – what a weird dream I had – ´s übersteigt die menschliche Intelligenz, zu sagen, was für'n Traum´s war: man is but an ass – n`Esel/ n`Arsch, if he goes about to expound this dream – tried to explain it / mir war, als wär ich / mir war, als hätt ich – no eye has ever heard, no ear has ever seen, no hand has tasted, or tongue felt, or heart described what my dream was like / but man is but a patched fool, wenn er/sie wirklich sagen will, was ich war."
+"Ich hab´ ein äußerst seltsames Gesicht gehabt! / Ich hatt´nen Traum – what a weird dream I had – ´s übersteigt die menschliche Intelligenz, zu sagen, was für´n Traum ´s war: man is but an ass – n`Esel/n`Arsch, if he go about to expound this dream – tried to explain it / mir war, als wär ich / mir war, als hätt ich – no eye has ever heard, no ear has ever seen, no hand has tasted, or tongue felt, or heart described what my dream was like / but man is but a patched fool, wenn er/sie wirklich sagen will, was ich war."

-Shakespeares Midsummer Night's Dream is a 400 year old play of confusion of people, their bodies, their languages, dreams and feelings in a palace and in a wood on Midsummer Night, where men, fairies and animals run riot.
+Shakespeare's Midsummer Night's Dream is an over 400-year-old confusion of people, their bodies, their languages, dreams and feelings; moving from a palace to a forest during Midsummer’s Night, where people run riot, cavorting with fairies and animals.

 Lord, what fools these mortals be! - Shakespeare